euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 various non-physiological artifacts.
-To avoid problems in further simulation steps, we propose to take just a part of the reconstructed tree and to generate the rest artificially using the constructive optimization method [GPH]_.
+To avoid problems in further simulation steps, we propose to take just a part of the reconstructed tree and to generate the rest artificially using the constructive optimization method [Geo10]_.
 This method is based on minimization of intravascular blood volume and energy lost to friction.
 For global optimization, a multilevel strategy with topological changes is used.